 Kinghorn, AD.
 Stevia: The Genus Stevia (NY: Taylor & Francis, 2002) 201

 How many calories are in stevia?

 Stevia is a highly-potent natural sweetener, 200-350 times sweeter than sugar.
 Add only very small amounts to achieve the level of sweetness you expect with sugar.
 That’s part of why stevia has no calories—you need very little.
 Stevia also has no calories due to the way your body metabolizes the sweetener—unlike sugar, stevia quickly passes through your digestive tract and is eliminated without being broken down for calories.
 It’s a win-win for sweet-enthusiasts trying to maintain their weight.

 Will stevia change the color in my food?

 Using stevia as an ingredient will generally have no effect on the color of your food or beverage.
 The one exception to this rule is baking, where you may notice color and performance differences when using stevia as an ingredient.

 We love the way our baked goods brown along the top.
 That’s partly because of the way sugar in our recipes caramelizes when heated.
 Using sugar in recipes also produces a familiar texture, weight, and chewiness.
 Stevia is different in that it does not brown in the same way – as a result, baked goods with stevia may result in a lighter color.

-Commercial manufacturers of stevia offer stevia-sweetened products designed for baking.
-These blends tend to contain the stevia leaf extract along with some combination of sugar.
+Commercial manufacturers offer stevia-sweetened products designed for baking.
+These blends often contain stevia leaf extract along with some combination of sugar.
 The result is a blend that helps reduce calories while allowing the familiar look and taste of baked goods that use sugar as an ingredient.